toshikisaitoh/randomPIG/README.md

 $ ./a.out 6
 ```

-The program requires a natural number in a command line argument.
-The number means the number of vertices of an output interval graph.
 The program outputs an interval representation of a proper interval graph and its adjacency list of the graph.

 ```
 Interval representation: 1 2 3 1 4 5 2 3 4 6 5 6